canonical/ubuntu-cloud-docs/azure/azure-how-to/instances/create-pro-fips-golden-image.rst

 Create a configuration template
 -------------------------------

 We'll be using a sample JSON template to configure the image.
-It can be customised to include build instructions that are specifically needed for your golden image.
+It can be customized to include build instructions that are specifically needed for your golden image.
 Download a template:

 .. code::

     curl https://pastebin.com/raw/fCkQAgAc -o UbuntuProFips2004SIGTemplate.json

-Customise it to use the values set above:
+Customize it to use the values set above:

 .. code::